pastagang/pastagang/blog/in-person/readme.md

 HELLO - I'm organising a gig in Sheffield on 18th April... pastagang is invited to play... no idea how that works!!!

-here's a link with more info: [Sheffield Algorave](https://patternclub.org/events/algorave-sheffield/)
+here's a link with (a bit) more info: [Sheffield Algorave](https://patternclub.org/events/algorave-sheffield/)

 <br>